-These siblings were Jupiter the ruler of the Gods and bringer of thunder, Juno queen of the gods and protector of the state, Pluto the god of the underworld, Vesta goddess of the hearth and home and Ceres, the goddess of agriculture.
+These siblings were Jupiter the ruler of the Gods and bringer of thunder, Juno, queen of the gods and protector of the state, Pluto the god of the underworld, Vesta, goddess of the hearth and home, and Ceres, the goddess of agriculture.
 He also had two consorts who together were supposed to personify different aspects of water and the ocean.

 Salacia, who has already been mentioned, was the consort most associated with Neptune and was supposed to personify the gushing, overflowing aspect of water.
 The other was Venilia who represented the calmer side of water.
-With Salacia, Neptune fathered four children – Benthesikyme, Rhodes, Triton, and Proteus who all share various roles in different myths, all of which however, remain associated with the sea or other waters.
+With Salacia, Neptune fathered four children – Benthesikyme, Rhodes, Triton, and Proteus who all share various roles in different myths, all of which, however, remain associated with the sea or other waters.

-Celebrated at the hottest time of the year, around the 23rd of July, when the Italian countryside experienced a considerable drought, the timing itself suggests there was a propitiatory element that was central to the event, with attendees presumably aiming to encourage the water god to guarantee the future flow of plentiful water.
+Celebrated at the hottest time of the year, around the 23rd of July, when the Roman countryside experienced a considerable drought, the timing itself suggests there was a propitiatory element that was central to the event, with attendees presumably aiming to encourage the water god to guarantee the future flow of plentiful water.

 Games at the Neptunalia

-Additionally, since the festival was labeled “Nept Ludi” in ancient calendars, it seems clear that the festival included games (“ludi”) as well.
+Additionally, since the festival was labeled “Nept Ludi” in ancient calendars, it seems clear that the festival included Roman games (“ludi”) as well.
 This makes a lot of sense considering that Neptune’s temple in Rome was situated next to the racetrack.
 Moreover, his association with horses probably meant that horse racing was an essential aspect of the Neptunalia, although this is not explicitly stated in the ancient literature.

 Revelry at the Neptunalia

-Games and prayers for abundant water, were also accompanied by drinking and feasting, wherein the attendees would build huts out of branches and foliage, to sit together and celebrate – as the Roman poets Tertullian and Horace tell us.
-The latter however, seems dismissive of the revelries involved, saying that he would rather stay home with one of his mistresses and some “superior wine.”
+Games and prayers for abundant water were also accompanied by drinking and feasting, wherein the attendees would build huts out of branches and foliage, to sit together and celebrate – as the Roman poets Tertullian and Horace tell us.
+The latter, however, seems dismissive of the revelries involved, saying that he would rather stay home with one of his mistresses and some “superior wine.”